 If you want to try a South American-inspired dish, look no further than this Mouthwatering Pan-Fried Fish With Fiery Pico de Gallo Salsa recipe.
 The tender and juicy fish and the fresh yet spicy salsa offer a flavorful balance of the land and the sea.

 Note: While this recipe provides flavor and health benefits, be cautious of the very high possibility that the fish is tainted with mercury and other heavy metals and pollutants.
 Ideally, eat fish in moderation and thoroughly check for labels that verify the fish’s freshness and quality (more on this later).

 Paleo-Style Butter Chicken with Cauliflower "Rice"

-Preparation Time: 15 minutes Cooking Time: 8 minutes
+Prep Time: 15 minutes Cook Time: 8 minutes